tonyflo/videoflo/README.md

 root_dir = /Volumes/vid/channels/
 ```

 If you have multiple YouTube channels, it is recommended to create subdirectories for each channel.
-For me, I have 3 channels, so the folowing directories exist on my system.
+For me, I have 3 channels, so the following directories exist on my system.
 * `/Volumes/vid/channels/tony-teaches-tech/`
 * `/Volumes/vid/channels/tony-florida/`
 * `/Volumes/vid/channels/thrifty-tony/`